morapelker/bluesnap-ios-int/README.md

     )
 ```
 And you're ready to go!
 Accepting Apple Pay, credit card, and PayPal payments will be a breeze.

+## Configure shopper flow
+BlueSnap SDK offers an easy flow to collect a shopper's information and selected payment method.
+This flow will be used in apps where you wish to save the shopper's payment details upon registration, and use it later in a quick and easy fashion.
+This flow can be run only for an existing shopper (you can easily create the shopper using BlueSnap API).
+If the shopper chooses a Credit card, we collect the billing details and store them on BlueSnap servers, so that the (later) charge will not require the shopper to type any information.
+If the shopper chooses Google Pay or PayPal, we simply keep this preference, so that in the next step (Create Payment flow), the shopper will automatically get the ApplePay pop-up or the PayPal page.
+In order to run this flow you will need to create an `BSSdkRequestShopperRequirements` instance instead of `sdkRequest` and to launch the `showChoosePaymentScreen` instead of `showCheckoutScreen`'.
+In `purchaseFunc` you won't need to do any farther action since this phase is only about saving details.

+## Pay with selected payment method flow
+BlueSnap SDK offers an easy flow to create a transaction using an existing shopper's selected payment method.
+This is where you quickly complete the payment with the shopper’s chosen payment method.
+This flow can be run only for an existing shopper that HAS valid chosen payment details.
+If (in the previous step: Configure shopper flow) the shopper chose a credit card, you will get the response immediately; if the shopper chose ApplePay or PayPal, they will now do the payment flow.
+In both cases, the result is the same as in the the regular Checkout flow: The BSBaseSdkResult returns some (non secure) information.
+In order to run this flow you will need to create an `sdkRequest` instance and to launch the `showCreatePaymentScreen` instead of `showCheckoutScreen`'.
+In `purchaseFunc` you will need to complete the transaction, exectly like in the regular checkout flow- mainly all you need to do now is let your app server do an API call to BlueSnap, sending just the token, and the transaction will be completed.
+In case of PayPal, you don't even have to do that, since PayPal flow already completes the transaction.

 > **Important**: For each new purchase, you need to generate a new token, call `initBluesnap` with your token and any additional parameters, and then call `showCheckoutScreen` (in this order).